 Bucky will be appearing at the Des Plaines Historical Center playing labor protest songs from Joe Hill to Woody Guthrie to Bob Dylan to Bruce Springsteen and maybe a few original tunes.
 Still in the planning stages, so please check back for more detail.

-Bucky Halker is excited to announce he will be playing for the opening of the Joe Hill Exhibit at Bishop Hill on June 3rd.
+Bucky Halker is excited to announce he will be playing for the opening of the Joe Hill Exhibit at Bishop Hill on June 3, 2017 at 2:00 P.M. in the Steeple Building.
 In 2015, Bucky recorded a CD of Joe Hill tunes, many never before recorded, to commemorate the 100th Anniversary of the assassination of Joe Hill by the Utah authorities.
-CDs will be available for purchase at the gig, or you may order them through this website or www.cdbaby.com Time for this FREE event is TBA, so be sure to check back to this site for details.
+CDs will be available for purchase at the gig, or you may order them through this website or www.cdbaby.com

 Anywhere But Utah – The Songs of Joe Hill